mozman/ezdxf/docs/source/howto/drawing-addon.rst

     fig.savefig("x5y3_to_x7y8.png")
     plt.close(fig)

-.. _matplotlib_export_without_margins:
+.. _matplotlib_render_without_Margin:

-How to Export Without Margins
+How to Render Without Margins
 +++++++++++++++++++++++++++++

-Set the margins of the :class:`Axes` to zero:
+To remove the empty space at the image borders set the margins of the :class:`Axes` object to zero:

 .. code-block:: Python